shankarj/PyPlan/README.md

 2. Using mysimulation.py.
 3. Write custom simulations and obtaining the results.

-The second way of using mysimulation.py is the easiest way to get your simulations running.
+The second way of using mysimulation.py is the ***quickest way to get your simulations running***.
 The details of using this are given below.
 For more details regarding the other methods please refer to the wiki.

 Using mysimulation.py
 ---------------------